Autoimmune Disease in Dogs: Signs, Symptoms and Relief

 Photo credit: Brad Waggoner

 Dickson emphasizes the importance of caregivers "sticking to [Molly's] medication schedule and only feeding her approved foods."
 Molly also "needs to be walked more frequently on days she receives her medication since she'll have to go [to the bathroom] more."
-Give caretakers all medical and dietary information.
+Give dog sitters and dog walkers all medical and dietary information.
 Once everything's in order, you can start to make life easier for your pup and family!

 Lauren B. Stevens is a freelance writer whose essays can be found across the internet on sites such as The Mid, The Huffington Post, and BonBon Break, as well as published in multiple anthologies.
 When she's not writing for business, Lauren enjoys sharing the ups and downs of parenting on her blog, lo-wren.